BonfaceKilz/BonfaceKilz/content/post/2017-06-27-interesting-thoughts.md

 ***

-> *They who clamor loudest for freedom pare often the ones least likely
+> *They who clamor loudest for freedom are often the ones least likely
 > to be happy in a free society.
 The frustrated, oppressed by their
 > shortcomings, blame their failure on existing restraints.*